Accenture/mercury-nodejs/guides/CHAPTER-6.md

 ### Register a function

-We recommend using the `preLoad` annotation in a class to declare the function.
+We recommend using the ComposableLoader to search and load your functions.

 In some use cases where you want to create and destroy functions on demand, you can register them programmatically.